About this program

 About Pre-Apprenticeships

-Upon successful completion participants of pre-apprenticeship programs will receive an Ontario College Pre-Apprenticeship Certificate of Achievement, Level 1 in-school apprenticeship component, and work term experience (practical experience with a regional employer).
+Upon successful completion participants of Pre-Apprenticeship programs will receive an Ontario College Pre-Apprenticeship Certificate of Achievement and work term experience (practical experience with a regional employer).

 | Code | Course Name | Credits |